ladybug-tools/spider/gbxml-viewer/README.md

 ### Heads-up Display

+* 2017-12-01 ~ Add better display = none on new file loaded
 * 2017-12-01 ~ Add choice of display in right-side menu
 * 2017-12-01 ~ What data should be included in heads-up display